PeakIndicators/Getting-Started-On-Azure-ML/Clone-and-Run-a-Notebook.md

  7. In the **Users/mslearn-dp100 folder**, open the **Getting_Started_with_Azure_ML.ipynb** notebook.
 Then read the notes and follow the instructions it contains to learn how to connect to your Azure ML workspace, view resources and run cells.

  **Tip:** To run a code cell, select the cell you want to run and then use the ▷ button to run it.

- ## Stop your compute instance

- When you are done with using your compute instance shut down your compute instance to avoid incurring unnecessary charges in your Azure subscription.

- 1. In Azure Machine Learning studio, on the **Compute** page, select your compute instance.

-2. Click **Stop** to stop your compute instance.
-When it has shut down, its status will change to **Stopped**.